quantumlib/Cirq/docs/google/access.md

 *   Personal accounts, such as a gmail.com account and a personally created project.
-*   Google enterprise (or gSuite) account.
+*   Google enterprise (or Google Workspace) account.
 These accounts are typically centrally administered through an IT professional at your organization.
 You may need to work with them in order to create projects, enable the API, and do other steps in this guide, as those functions may be currently